citp/privacy-policy-historical/o/on/onl/onlinevegas.com.md

-> *The following text is extracted and transformed from the onlinevegas.com privacy policy that was archived on 2007-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070617111751id_/http%3A//www.goldencasino.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onlinevegas.com privacy policy that was archived on 2008-05-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080502230206id_/http%3A//onlinevegas.com/privacy.php) for the most accurate reproduction.*

-# GoldenCasino.Com - Online Casino
+# OnlineVegas.Com - Online Casino

-This GoldenCasino.com Privacy Statement discloses the information privacy practices for GoldenCasino.com's Web site, www.GoldenCasino.com
+This OnlineVegas.com Privacy Statement discloses the information privacy practices for OnlineVegas.com's Web site, www.OnlineVegas.com

 Our Commitment

-Your online privacy is important to us here at GoldenCasino.com.
+Your online privacy is important to us here at OnlineVegas.com.
 To better protect your privacy we explain here our information practices about the way your information is collected and used.
-This statement is available via a link from our home page (http://www.GoldenCasino.com) and is available directly at (http://www.GoldenCasino.com/privacy.php).
+This statement is available via a link from our home page (http://www.OnlineVegas.com) and is available directly at (http://www.OnlineVegas.com/privacy.php).

 Information Collected About You

-GoldenCasino.com collects two forms of personally identifiable information ('PII') online: Web Server log file analysis information ('Traffic Analysis') and Web visitor registration information ('User Information') voluntarily provided to GoldenCasino.com by visitors who log onto the site.
+OnlineVegas.com collects two forms of personally identifiable information ('PII') online: Web Server log file analysis information ('Traffic Analysis') and Web visitor registration information ('User Information') voluntarily provided to OnlineVegas.com by visitors who log onto the site.
 User Information includes information that can identify you as a specific individual, such as your name, phone number, or e-mail address.
-Although you are required to register as a player at GoldenCasino.com in order to use our online gaming software, participate in the contests, and complete transactions, many areas of GoldenCasino.com can be accessed without providing any User Information.
+Although you are required to register as a player at OnlineVegas.com in order to use our online gaming software, participate in the contests, and complete transactions, many areas of OnlineVegas.com can be accessed without providing any User Information.

   1.
 Traffic Analysis

-GoldenCasino.com routinely gathers Information on Site activity, such as data on how many people visit the Site, the pages they visit, where they come from, how long they stay, which banner they have clicked onto arrive at our site, etc.
+OnlineVegas.com routinely gathers Information on Site activity, such as data on how many people visit the Site, the pages they visit, where they come from, how long they stay, which banner they have clicked onto arrive at our site, etc.

 Such Traffic Analysis is:

     * collected on an aggregate, anonymous basis, which means no PII is associated with this data, unless such user arrives from an affiliate, in which case we must track PII to compensate our affiliate;
     * gathered through the use of web server logs and cookies.
 A web server log is a file where web site activity is stored.
 A cookie is a small piece of information that a web site sends to a visitor's computer and which is then stored on the visitor's hard drive.
-GoldenCasino.com uses cookies to track repeat visits to its Site.
-Although GoldenCasino.com assigns a cookie to a visitor's computer, it does not know who that visitor is unless that person specifically tells us by becoming a registered user.
+OnlineVegas.com uses cookies to track repeat visits to its Site.
+Although OnlineVegas.com assigns a cookie to a visitor's computer, it does not know who that visitor is unless that person specifically tells us by becoming a registered user.
     * used to better design our Site, improve how we provide you with information on our products, customer service and to share with advertisers/affiliates to create targeted marketing.
-GoldenCasino.com collects certain technical information from your computer each time you request a page during a visit.
+OnlineVegas.com collects certain technical information from your computer each time you request a page during a visit.
 This information is collected from your computer's Web browser to enhance your experience on our site and may include your IP address, operating system, Web browser software (e.g., Netscape Navigator or Internet Explorer), screen resolution, and referrer Web site.
   2.
 User Information

-PII is also collected on certain pages of the GoldenCasino.com.
-If you decide to contact GoldenCasino.com to ask a question, learn more about how to start playing at Golden Casino, learn how to participate in the contest at GoldenCasino.com, how to download our software, registering for your free/real playing account, minimum system requirements, how many games we have, how frequently a winner is chosen, you will find that our customer service representatives can be contacted 24 hours a day, seven days a week at 1-800-980-7818, such PII will assist us in complying with these requests.
+PII is also collected on certain pages of the OnlineVegas.com.
+If you decide to contact OnlineVegas.com to ask a question, learn more about how to start playing at Online Vegas, learn how to participate in the contest at OnlineVegas.com, how to download our software, registering for your free/real playing account, minimum system requirements, how many games we have, how frequently a winner is chosen, you will find that our customer service representatives can be contacted 24 hours a day, seven days a week at 1-800-980-7818, such PII will assist us in complying with these requests.

-GoldenCasino.com may ask you to provide User Information, to register for an account or participate in the contest.
+OnlineVegas.com may ask you to provide User Information, to register for an account or participate in the contest.
 The information requested may include your name, address, e-mail address, shipping information, phone number, credit card and/or debit card information and your comments.
 User Information may be forwarded to our Management Company or Partner Company that is equipped to handle your order, inquiry or feedback.

 Personally Identifiable Information is collected by means of online registration forms within our site or via our downloaded software.
-This Information is also collected to personalize and customize your experience on GoldenCasino.com.
+This Information is also collected to personalize and customize your experience on OnlineVegas.com.

 User Information is gathered as part of any entry for a sweepstakes or other promotion.
 If you choose to enter a sweepstakes or other promotion we conduct, you will be required to submit certain personal information, such as your name, e-mail address, street address and phone number, and we will also ask for certain additional information, which is optional and is not required to enter the promotion.
 We will use the required personal information you submit to us for promotion administration purposes, such as notification of winners.